 - Suicide Prevention Resource Center

-There are two free resources available from the MH@H Download Centre.
-They’re similar, but the Safety Plan is more geared toward chronic mental illness, while Feeling Suicidal? is geared more towards acute stressors.
+There are two free resources available on the Resources page They’re similar, but the Safety Plan is more geared toward chronic mental illness, while Feeling Suicidal? is geared more towards acute stressors.

 - Coping with Suicidal Thoughts

 - Navigating a Mental Health Crisis: from the National Alliance on Mental Illness (NAMI)

 A lot of suicide prevention campaigns focus on awareness, including being aware of crisis lines.
 Crisis lines/texts/chats are definitely a great resource when you need someone to talk to who will provide supportive listening, but that’s not the whole picture.
 When the underlying problem is mental illness, all the crisis lines in the world aren’t going to address the illness that’s causing the suicidal thoughts.

 So absolutely, reach out to a crisis line to talk, but even more importantly, reach out to a mental health professional to help you manage your illness.
 Whether that starts with an appointment with your GP, finding a therapist, or making a trip to the emergency department, getting the illness better under control will ultimately be the most effective way of dealing with suicidality.